How to Create Custom Excel Functions? (with Examples)

 Function AddEven(Rng As Range) For Each cell In Rng If cell.Value Mod 2 = 0 Then AddEven = AddEven + cell.Value Next cell End Function

 This function will add only an even number.
-In this case, we have used the logic of if each cell value is divided by 2, and the remainder is equal to zero, then code will add only those cell values.
+In this case, we have used the logic that if each cell value is divided by 2, and the remainder equals zero, the code will add only those values.

 Like this, by using VBA coding, we can create custom functions of our own.